AFRICAN COMMUNITY FUND

 CHAPTER II: MEMBERSHIP

 4.1.
-Membership Classes: Membership of the Fund shall be open to two distinct classes:
+Membership Status: Membership of the Fund shall be open to two distinct statuses:

-- Class A Members (Governance Members): Entities eligible for full participation in the governance of the Fund.
+- Governance Members: Entities eligible for full participation in the governance of the Fund.

-- Class B Members (Non-Governance Members): Entities eligible for economic participation without governance rights.
+- Regular Members: Entities eligible for economic participation without governance rights.

 4.2.
 Acquisition of Membership: Membership is acquired upon subscribing to shares of the capital stock of the Fund and accepting the provisions of this Charter.

 4.3.
-Default Classification: All new members shall be attributed Class B (Non-Governance) Membership upon admission.
+Default Classification: All new members shall be attributed Regular Member status upon admission.

 4.4.
 Admission and Upgrade: